RAMS Gifted/Talented Program

 How can parents/guardians support the GATE program at RAMS?

-- Connections—One year we were able to invite a local author to talk to the book club and creative writing students.
+- Connections—Some years have been able to invite local authors to talk to the book club and creative writing students.
 Do you have any connections to local authors or people who would be inspiration or our students?
 We’d love to meet them!

 - Keep Informed—Sign up for the GATE listserv on the district GATE page and/or participate in GTAC (description below).